What is a Snapshot?

 3) Do NOT Snapshot the VM’s Memory.

-The length of time the ESX host takes to write the memory onto the disk is relative to the amount
+write the memory onto the disk is relative to the amount

 of memory the virtual machine is configured to use.
-This can add several minutes to the time it
+This can

-takes to complete the operation, which can “STUN” the machines performance.
+takes to complete the operation, which can “STUN” the

-Unless absolutely required to return the VM to the exact memory state, uncheck the Memory
+VM to the exact memory state, uncheck the Memory

 option.
 It is rare that the memory state is required.